one-data-model/language/sdf.md

 |odmInclude|array|no|Array of JSON Pointers to definitions to be included|N/A|
 |odmType|object|no|reference to a definition to be used as a template for a new definition|

-- odmTypes odmThing may define or include
+- odmThing may define or include

 |odmType|
 |---|